TheOdinProject/curriculum/ruby/level_2_ruby/classes.md

 * Instance methods can call other instance methods, instance variables, class methods, or class variables

 If you're thinking that class variables seem pretty similar to constants, they are only similar in that all instances have access to them.
 If you've got something that will never, CAN never change, use a constant.
 If you might ever change it, stick with a class variable.
 At the very least, it makes your code much more legible.

+We've previously learned about modules, the nice packages of methods that you can mix into classes.
+But if you often create a class so it can use methods, what's the difference?
+Basically, a class can be instantiated but a module cannot.
+A module will never be anything other than a library of methods.
+A class can be so much more -- it can hold its state (by keeping track of instance variables) and be duplicated as many times as you want.
+It's all about *objects*.
+If you need to instantiate something or otherwise have it exist over time, that's when you need to use a class instead of a module.

+Important thought question:

+If a hash (good data storage) and a module (good methods) had a love child, would it be a class (object with methods)?

 ### Exercises